 1. How do I know that I am lactose intolerant?

-While there is no proper ‘diagnosis’ that can tell you that you are lactose intolerant, but given how common it is, if you face problems such as indigestion, gas, flatulence, and excessive burping every time you consume dairy (or frequently after consuming dairy products), you are probably lactose intolerant.
+There is no proper ‘diagnosis’ that can tell you that you are lactose intolerant.
+But given how common it is, if you face problems such as indigestion, gas, flatulence, and excessive burping every time you consume dairy (or frequently after consuming dairy products), you are probably lactose intolerant.
 However, if you believe this is something that is affecting your daily life in an adverse manner, it is best to get in touch with a doctor and to get yourself checked for it.

 2. Can pea protein or brown rice protein be consumed on their own?

 Pea protein powder, as well as brown rice protein powder, are among the best lactose-free protein sources that you can find.
 However, consuming either of the two alone will not do justice to your needs because there are certain amino acids which are missing from one and are found in the other, and vice versa.
 This is why a combination of pea protein and brown rice protein is great for those who require lactose-free protein powder.

 3. How do you know that your protein powder is lactose-free?

 It is written on the packaging.
 You can also ask at the store or check out comments on the reviews to know if the powder you are getting is a lactose-free protein powder.
 Also, always make sure to check the source of your protein.
 If it comes from a dairy source, it likely features protein.
 This is why protein powders made of casein, or whey protein powders are not considered truly lactose-free even if they are isolates.

 Yes, vegans can consume lactose-free protein powder.
 However, as we have pointed out above, there’s a small catch.
 People who suffer from lactose intolerance don’t really need to check if they are getting a lactose-free product when buying a vegan protein powder.
 However, if you are a vegan you will still need to double-check if a lactose-free product is a vegan product.
 This is because sometimes they can be made from egg whites and beef, which are both animal products.